ImanolGo/TheJourneyOfColor/README.md

-# TheJourneyOfColor
+# The Journey Of Color

-The Journey of color is an installation commissioned to Moritz Waldemeyer where the audience can interact with a light sculpture by showing to the camera an object, picture, etc...
-The software recognizes the color palette and represents it over the light sculpture.
+The Journey of Color is an installation commissioned to Moritz Waldemeyer where the audience can interact with a light sculpture by showing to the camera an object, picture, etc...
+The software recognises the color palette and represents it over the light sculpture.

 ## Installation